Fast, accurate radiant intensity measurement solution for evaluation of near-infrared light sources and distributions

 Near-Infrared Intensity Lens Solution

 The Radiant Vision Systems Near-Infrared (NIR) Intensity Lens system is an integrated camera/lens solution that measures the angular distribution and radiant intensity of 940 nm near-infrared (NIR or near-IR) emitters.
 The NIR Intensity Lens system utilizes Fourier optics to capture a full cone of data in a single measurement to ±70 degrees, giving you extremely fast, accurate results ideal for in-line quality control.

-Manufacturers of three-dimensional sensing technology can apply the NIR Intensity Lens solution for angular measurement of NIR LEDs, lasers, and Diffractive Optical Elements (DOE).
+Manufacturers of 3D sensing technology can apply the NIR Intensity Lens solution for angular measurement of NIR LEDs, lasers, and structured light patterns produced by Diffractive Optical Elements (DOE).
 The lens mounts directly to a Radiant Vision Systems ProMetric® Y16 Imaging Radiometer, and features ProMetric or TrueTest™ Software for intuitive system setup and customizable automated measurement sequences.
 Additional tests specific to NIR emission measurement are available.

 Example of NIR Intensity Lens positioned above a NIR-emitting light source to analyze the complete angular distribution.

 High-Resolution Angular Measurement

-The NIR Intensity Lens captures the complete angular distribution of a NIR light source (to ±70 degrees) in a single image, and achieves an angular resolution of 0.05 degrees per CCD pixel.
+The NIR Intensity Lens captures the complete angular distribution of a NIR light source (to ±70 degrees) in a single image, and achieves an angular resolution of approximately 0.05 degrees per CCD pixel.
 Paired with the ProMetric® Y16 Imaging Radiometer featuring a 16-megapixel CCD sensor, the NIR Intensity Lens has the capability to measure radiant intensity, power, and radiant flux with a high degree of accuracy at each view angle.
 This ensures both accurate distribution and intensity of NIR emissions for object sensing, and safe levels of NIR output for use in human-machine interface applications such as eye and facial sensing.

 The human eye does not respond to invisible wavelengths of NIR light the same way it does to bright visible light, and therefore can be damaged by NIR emissions.
 For example:

 - IEC 62471 standard for all light sources, required in America, Asia, and Europe